 2017 was another year of ups and downs for UK woodworking.
 Construction continued through uncertain times – Brexit negotiations, snap elections - but there remain reasons to be optimistic with continued growth predicted in the new build housing market and public sector expected to hold up.
 For BWF it was a productive year to look back on.
 From launching free member Life Cycle Assessments at Ecobuild to brand new guidance on stairs, weather testing, interiors and heritage work, there was something for every part of the woodworking sector.

 Even at this early stage, there’s plenty in the calendar that UK joinery businesses will need to be kept abreast of in the year ahead.

 Two of the earliest big dates to remember are 1st April and 25th May.
-1st April will herald major changes to the way woodworking businesses fund their training with new training registers and automatic grant payments part of a wide mix of CITB obligations and alterations.
+1st April will herald major changes to the way woodworking businesses fund their training (Read our blog and FAQs) with new training registers and automatic grant payments part of a wide mix of CITB obligations and alterations.

 What is the GDPR and why is it such a big deal?

 The General Data Protection Regulation (GDPR) is coming in on May 25th and this will have implications for the data you keep on your customers or potential customers and the level of consent that you need to contact them.
 We’re providing bespoke guidance on both of these areas as to what it will mean for joinery businesses.
 Companies are reminded that if they process personal information electronically and decide how the information is processed, then they'll already probably need to be registered with the Information Commissioners' Office.